 Dangers of Defective Car Batteries

 I have a little bit of experience with defective car batteries.
-Earlier this summer, my 2003 Mazda Protege needed to be taken into the shop to be serviced.
+Earlier this summer, my car needed to be taken into the shop to be serviced.
 What I thought was just a routine service, turned into something else.
-It looked like my battery, which was replaced about three-years-ago, was leaking acid into the hood of the car and onto the rest of the engine.
-In this case, I was lucky that it was caught before anything happened before it was too late.
+It looked like my battery, which was replaced about three-years-ago, was leaking acid into the hood of the car and onto the rest of the engine. in this case, I was lucky that it was caught before anything happened before it was too late.

 There have been some cases in which car batteries have caused a fire.
 This is because battery acid leaked onto the engine, sparking a flame and starting a fire.
 Which is not only hazardous, but can also be deadly.
 According to a report on car battery safety, “during the charging cycle of a battery, hydrogen gas is generated and accumulates in the head space above the electrolyte level, prior to venting.”